ibm-cloud-docs/dr-automation-powervs/workload-migration.md

 ## Migration checklist
 {: #check-list}

-Before you migrate to a newer IBM Power, review the following checklist:
+Before you migrate to a newer IBM Power systems, review the following checklist:

 1. Plan the system migration.
 2. Install the latest required software and apply the available fixes.